vectorgrp/sil-kit/docs/usage/replay.rst

 Overview
 ~~~~~~~~~~~~~
 This section introduces the technical terms used in the following sections.
-For VIB specific terminology, please refer to the :ref:`generic VIB introduction<sec:quickstart-terminology>`.
+For SILKIT specific terminology, please refer to the :ref:`generic SILKIT introduction<sec:quickstart-terminology>`.

 .. _table-terminology: